paullepoulpe/master-thesis/src/07_Tools.md

 We call the first approach the "Logpocalypse" technique.
 This method consists of inserting additional code to the program that will print out the state we are interested in examining through the execution of the program.
 This has several drawbacks however: the first one is that we incur a compilation overhead every time we want to inspect a different part of the state; another one is that some classes of bugs such as heisenbugs [^4] can be significantly harder to study with this approach.

-An more powerful approach to tackle software bugs is by using a debugger.
+A more powerful approach to tackle software bugs is by using a debugger.
 A debugger allows us to interrupt the program at the moment when a symptom occurs, and examine the program's internal state (local variables, call trace) that causes the symptom to occur.

-Both method have their advantages [@debug].
+Both methods have their advantages [@debug].
 However, the logging method is significantly easier to implement without the support of a specialized tool.
 Furthermore, because of the structure of the LMS framework, we found it is in practice quite difficult to extract useful information about the structure of the program being staged.
 The abstractions used by LMS itself to represent the IR and the relationship between symbols and definitions get in the way of the debugger.
 A general purpose debugger is therefore not practical when it comes to LMS.

 ## IR ordering
 As we have seen in previous sections, the "sea of nodes" representation used by LMS for its IR enables some powerful optimizations.
-Since there is no explicit ordering of the statements until a traversal is required, it allows the scheduler to reorder statements and reduce frequency of execution of expensive operation by hoisting them out of their scope.
+Since there is no explicit ordering of the statements until a traversal is required, it allows the scheduler to reorder statements and reduce frequency of execution of expensive operations by hoisting them out of inner scopes.

 This representation however presents some unique challenges when debugging the code.
 Because all of the node dependencies are expressed by DSL authors through the `syms` function, it is vulnerable to human error.
 This means that a programming mistake can result in a bug that would cause the scheduler to produce some invalid ordering.
 We soon realized that finding the root cause of this type of error can be challenging.